Conteek/Simple-Tuff-Mod/README.md

 ## Usage
+Forge:
-**To install the mod, install Minecraft Forge of a suitable version and transfer the mod to the .minecraft/mods folder**
+To install the mod, install Minecraft Forge of a suitable version and transfer the mod to the .minecraft/mods folder

+Fabric:
+To install the mod, install Minecraft Fabric and Fabric Api of a suitable version and transfer the mod to the .minecraft/mods folder

 After that, all the blocks from the mod will appear in the game